 South Dakota Criminal Statute of Limitations Laws

-The running of the statute may be suspended for any period the accused is absent from the state or, in certain states, while any other indictment for the same crime is pending.
-This suspension occurs so that the state will be able to obtain a new indictment in the event the first one is declared invalid.
+The statute may get suspended for any period the accused is absent from the state or, in some states, while any other indictment for the same crime is pending.
+This suspension allows the state to get a new indictment if the first one is invalid.

-Generally, criminal suspects may not be charged with a crime if the statute of limitations has expired, provided they were living openly (not evading law enforcement) throughout the statutory period.
-Statutes of limitation are meant to help preserve the integrity of evidence (including witness testimony) and maintain efficiency in the criminal justice system.
+Generally, criminal suspects aren't charged with a crime if the statute of limitations has expired, provided they lived openly (not evading law enforcement) throughout the statutory period.
+Statutes of limitation help preserve the integrity of evidence (including witness testimony) and maintain efficiency in the criminal justice system.

 Felonies

-Acts During Which Statute Does Not Run The period of limitation for prosecution is suspended during times in which the defendant is not an inhabitant of the state.
+The limitation period for prosecution stops when the defendant is not an inhabitant of the state.

 Research the Law:

-South Dakota Criminal Statute of Limitations Laws: Related Resources
+Get Legal Advice on South Dakota's Criminal Statute of Limitations Laws

 Was this helpful?